rhymeswithvocal/digital-garden/_notes/feelings-and-philosophy/business-and-art.md

 In general, scenes for artists and for entrepreneurs (mostly of the tech variety) are highly similar.
 You've got a bunch (or maybe a few) really passionate people all hanging out and swapping ideas.
 Their goal isn't to make something incredible or earth-shattering, just to have fun with their craft and have a good time building together.
 It's only once people outside the scene start looking in that the rest of the world realizes *wow, they've been crafting some really brilliant shit over here.*

 I think scenes are also important places because they offer a safe environment for [[sucking at stuff]].
 When people who are passionate about making things are trying out new techniques or testing new ideas, having a group of people nearby who will give feedback that's honest but not discouraging is crucial.
+Remember that [[criticism]] is really a form of love, here.

 ## The big players have the ability to experiment and fail; little players do not